yonah-ag/musescore-tab-walk/README.md

 _Note: This plugin requires version 3.x of MuseScore._

 + Download **TabWalk.qml** then follow the handbook instructions: https://musescore.org/en/handbook/3/plugins
-+ Optionally download **TabWalk.xlsx** formatter
++ Optionally download **TabWalk.xlsx** viewer

 ### Using the Plugin

 • Run the plugin from the plugins menu
 • When complete, output file status is shown in a dialogue
-• Open the TabWalk.csv in any text editor
+• Open TabWalk.csv in any text editor

 ![03](https://github.com/yonah-ag/musescore-tab-walk/blob/main/images/TabWalk03.png)